michaelkubina/SpotMicroESP32/README.md

 ![SpotMicroESP32](https://github.com/michaelkubina/SpotMicroESP32/blob/master/spotmicroESP32.jpg)

 ## Note of thanks
-I want to thank Deok-yeon Kim (KDY0523) for his beatiful and well thought out design of the SpotMicro, without whom my derivate would not have been possible.
+I want to thank Deok-yeon Kim (KDY0523) for his beautyfull and well thought out design of the SpotMicro, without whom my derivate would not have been possible.
 You can find his original Design here on Thingiverse: https://www.thingiverse.com/thing:3445283

 Him sharing the files with an open licence, made it possible to let it grow a community around it.
 This is why i want to reference to them as well - the SpotMicroAI Community: https://spotmicroai.readthedocs.io/en/latest/